Medical Specialties: Diagnostics

 Also called Evoked Responses.
 This test consists of three separate procedures, each focusing on a different nerve pathway:

-Brainstem Auditory Evoked Potential (BAEP)…Evaluates the nerve pathway from the ear through the brainstem and provides the physician with information regarding hearing integrity and brainstem function.
-Also useful in diagnosing Acoustic Neromas and Multiple Sclerosis.
+Auditory Evoked Potential (AEP)…Evaluates the nerve pathway from the ear through the brainstem and provides the physician with information regarding hearing integrity and brainstem function.

 Somatosensory Evoked Potential (SEP)…Checks the pathway from limb nerves to the brain.
 The SEP studies the function of the spinal cord and nerves in the limbs.